James Ferry (priest)

 James Ferry (born 1952) is a Canadian Anglican priest who became a central figure in the struggle of LGBTQ+ inclusion within the church due to his sexual orientation as a gay man.
 The issues surrounding Ferry arose in the early 1990s when he was publicly defrocked by the Anglican church after being outed by Archbishop Terence Finlay, who ordered him to end his relationship with his partner.
 After Ferry's refusal, Finlay took him to a bishop's court and had his license as a priest revoked.
-Ferry wrote a memoir titled In the Courts of the Lord: A Gay Minister’s Story in response to this, detailing the spiritual, personal, and professional hardships caused by the church’s position on homosexuality, and how he has overcome those struggles in years following.
+Ferry wrote a memoir titled In the Courts of the Lord: A Gay Minister’s Story in response to this, detailing the spiritual, personal, and professional hardships caused by the church's position on homosexuality, and how he has overcome those struggles in the years following.

 Life and career

-James Ferry grew up Baptist but converted to Anglicanism in his young adult years.
+James Ferry grew up a Baptist but converted to Anglicanism in his young adult years.
 He had married young and had been in a failed marriage with an evangelical woman, and several relationships with men.
 In his memoir, he talks about how he eventually came to terms with his sexuality.
 Ferry calls out the church for its divisiveness on the topic of gay clergy.
 He further reflects that he has become a one-dimensional victim, which is exactly what he was trying to avoid.
 He wanted to return to the life of ministry that he enjoyed and be valued as a good minister who just so happens to be gay.

-Ferry was appointed as the honorary assistant at the parish of St. Peter’s Church in Erindale, where he also married his husband, Jun, in 2017.
-He is a graduate of the University of Toronto and Wycliffe College and was ordained in 1980, serving as an assistant curate at St. Michael & All Angels, followed by serving as a priest at St. Saviour’s in East Toronto and St. Philip;s on-the-hill in Unionville.
+Ferry was appointed as the honorary assistant at the parish of St. Peter's Church in Erindale, where he also married his husband, Jun, in 2017.
+He is a graduate of the University of Toronto and Wycliffe College and was ordained in 1980, serving as an assistant curate at St. Michael & All Angels, followed by serving as a priest at St. Saviour's in East Toronto and St. Philip's on-the-hill in Unionville.

 After being removed from active ministry in 1992, he attended Holy Trinity in Toronto for 20 years and became an honorary assistant in 2011 before going to St. Peter's.
 While at Holy Trinity, his sermon "Pride and Prejudice" was used as the opening of the church's annual Pride Week celebrations.
-Ferry worked for the Ontario Advocacy Commission, and then at the Ministry of Health and Long-Term Care's Psychiatric Patient Advocate Office for 20 years before retiring in 2019.
+Ferry worked for the Ontario Advocacy Commission and then at the Ministry of Health and Long-Term Care's Psychiatric Patient Advocate Office for 20 years before retiring in 2019.